-- (2) Students who have completed the Bachelor's programme in Philosophy at the University of Copenhagen are entitled to admission to the Master's programme in Philosophy at the same place for up to three years after their completion of the Bachelor's programme (automatic entitlement).
+(2) Students who have completed the Bachelor's programme in Philosophy at the University of Copenhagen are entitled to admission to the Master's programme in Philosophy at the same place for up to three years after their completion of the Bachelor's programme (legal entitlement).
 The calculation of the three years starts at the first succeeding ordinary intake after completion of the Bachelor's programme and ends immediately after the ordinary intake has been concluded three years later.
-Read more about automatic entitlement at http://studies.ku.dk/masters/. - (3) The following Bachelor's programmes grant direct admission to the Master's programme in Philosophy: - Philosophy from the University of Copenhagen - Philosophy from Aarhus University - Philosophy from University of Southern Denmark - History of Ideas from Aarhus University - (4) The Faculty may admit other applicants than those mentioned in paragraphs (2) and (3) if it is assessed that they have completed at least 45 ECTS in Philosophy. - (5) To be admitted to a Master's programme with an upper secondary school profile, students must 1) have completed the Bachelor part of a minor subject of 45 ECTS and 2) enrol in the Master part of the connected minor subject concurrently with their enrolment on the Master's programme with an upper secondary school profile. - (6) Applicants with non-Danish qualifications and students from abroad who wish to take the degree programme in Danish must have passed the Higher Education Examination ('Studieprøven'), have completed Danish A-level at upper secondary school level or have documented corresponding proficiency in Danish before their study start.
+Read more about automatic entitlement at http://studies.ku.dk/masters/.

+(3) The following Bachelor's programmes grant direct admission to the Master's programme in Philosophy:

+- Philosophy from the University of Copenhagen - Philosophy from Aarhus University - Philosophy from University of Southern Denmark - History of Ideas from Aarhus University

+(4) The Faculty may admit other applicants than those mentioned in paragraphs (2) and (3) if it is assessed that they have completed at least 45 ECTS in Philosophy.
+The 45 ECTS must cover at least two of the following subject areas within Philosophy.
+These two subject areas must each be covered with at least 15 ECTS: